 You enjoy solving logic-based challenges?
 Like to crack code and find solutions by thinking out of the box?
 Have fun and win your prize in the Treasure Hunt we'll be hosting as part of the program!

 You have questions about Dev Days?
 We thought so.

 Our mobile services cloud connects enterprises, developers and businesses with mobile operators, enabling them to reach, engage and monetise mobile users.
 Our APIs make it easy to integrate SMS into any mobile app, web app, or enterprise system.
 Interested?
 Check them out here.

 Our core technology is professional SMS messaging based on APIs and web apps.
-We invest heavily in in-house development to keep up with the needs and requirements of our clients worldwide: we have over 140 developers in 6 offices, who are using scrum methodology and working in Java, .NET, Spring, Groovy, Android, iOS, Nodejs, Angular, Reactive.js, Perl, Adobe flash AS nosql(Neo4j, Mongo, Elasticsearch) and SQL.
+We invest heavily in in-house development to keep up with the needs and requirements of our clients worldwide: we have over 140 developers in 7 offices, who are using scrum methodology and working in Java, .NET, Spring, Groovy, Android, iOS, Node.js, Angular, React, Perl, Adobe flash, Neo4j, Mongo, Elasticsearch and SQL.